 - Guide & Service Dogs

 3) TIMING IS EVERYTHING.
-The process for getting your pet into Hawaii takes about 6 months.
 You need plenty of time for all of the tests and vaccines to be given and to be up to date.
 You need your paper work submitted to the State sooner than later.
 Remember if you are coming directly into Kona you must send all paperwork and book the flight at least 30 days in advance so the Department of Agriculture can make sure your permit gets to you before your departure date.
 Schedule your inspection with us at this time.
 You cannot get your permit for entry into Kona without this very important step.
 Permits are only issued to pets with a confirmed inspection.

 4) DOCUMENTATION!!!
 Get copies of all of your pets records when you go in for your health certificate.
 You need to schedule the appointment for the health certificate within the 10 days prior to your flight.
 Get any medications you may need refilled, remember you are going to be busy setting up the house when you arrive.
 The last thing you want is to be scrambling trying to get medication for your pet when you arrive.
 Make sure your vet on the mainland applies the proper flea and tick preventive to your pet in their office prior to travel.
 Make sure they documented this on the Health certificate.
 KEEP ORIGINALS (State issued permit and Health Certificate documents) with you at all time.
 Put COPIES ONLY on your pets carrier.
 Your originals will be collected during the inspection process.